Find Schools

 Out of the 38 schools in Minnesota that were part of this year’s ranking, University of St Thomas Minnesota landed the # 4 spot on the list.

 By the time they get their degree, students from this school have racked up an average of $21,455 in student loans.
-Those who take out this much in loans have to make a monthly payment of about $307 if they are on a 10-year repayment plan.After graduating from UST MN, students go on to jobs where they make an average of $56,351 during the early years of their career.
+For those students on a 10-year repayment plan, the average payment due each month is around $307.After graduating from UST MN, students go on to jobs where they make an average of $56,351 during the early years of their career.

 $39,038 Average Earnings